 Since the lake is fed by Glacier melt it’s water level and color changes based on temperatures.
 The water level upon first melting remains low until Fay Glacier begins to melt in late June or early July.
 It’s during this time the lake reaches it peak.

-The two photos were taken shortly after the lake opened in May and peak season in July.
+The two photos were taken shortly after the lake opened in early June and peak season in August.

 We’re pretty sad to say that’s Moraine Lake’s beauty and popularity are also its downfalls.
 The demand to see the lake by almost every visitor to the park on a narrow mountain road with a small parking lot means that in order to drive to the Moraine Lake means arriving around 5:30 a.m. in the summer months if you want to park.

 This is particularly tough for those who plan to tackle some of the Moraine Lake’s more arduous hikes/scrambles such as Eiffel Peak or Mount Temple.
 If you don’t feel like waking up at 4:00 a.m. to see the lake don’t fret too much.
 Parks Canada has a bus service available from the Lake Louise parking lot next to the restrooms and from the Lake Louise Park & Ride in the morning.

 There are roughly 150 parking spots at Moraine Lake.
 It’s a small parking area that services many visitors and cars day after day.
 In short, Moraine Lake parking is a nightmare.
 As a local, I’ve only ever been to Moraine Lake a handful of times.
 Parking at Moraine Lake easily is almost impossible unless you are there for sunrise or later in the evening.